TORONTO NATUROPATHIC DOCTOR

 What is MTHFR, and Why is it Important?

-Properly referred to as Methylenetetrahydrofolate Reductase, the MTHFR gene codes for a rate limiting enzyme used in the methylation process of our body’s elimination of waste, toxins, heavy metals, and more.
+Properly referred to as Methylenetetrahydrofolate Reductase, the MTHFR gene codes for a rate-limiting enzyme used in the methylation process of our body’s elimination of waste, toxins, heavy metals, and more.
 There are two main mutations, referred to as polymorphisms, which researchers focus primarily on.
-Both of these mutations can be inherited and occur on different locations of the MTHFR genes.
+Both of these mutations can be inherited and occur in different locations of the MTHFR genes.

 MTHFR is responsible for the conversion of homocysteine into methionine, which supports the body’s natural antioxidant pathways, as well as the activation of folic acid into folate (required for cellular development, pregnancy, and so on).
 Methionine gets converted into SAMe, a chemical that metabolizes dopamine, serotonin, and melatonin, and therefore deficiencies are correlated to impaired cognition and mood disorders.
 Research shows that MTHFR gene mutations have been linked to mental disorders like bipolar, schizophrenia, and depression, as well as migraine headaches [1][2].
 Furthermore, high levels of homocysteine in the bloodstream have been correlated to high blood pressure, ischemic heart disease, and cardiovascular disease like atherosclerosis [3].